 “Yes,” Danner answered.
 “I know.”

 His last berth had been as first mate of September Rose, a well-run freighter out of New Texas, usually carrying superbeef to Monticello, manufactured goods from there to Adams' World, then specialty lumber back to the Lone Star System, Delta Pavonis; a quiet, modestly-profitable triangle.
-On the last such run, as they were returning to New Texas, a tug pushing an ore barge out of Crunch with a full load had been hulled by an uncharted rock swarm.
-It was a freak accident, impossible to plan against; the crew of three had been killed instantly and the stack, still boosting at ½g, had been thrown off course, threatening to impact the planet very near the second-largest settlement.
-After a brief discussion with his crew, Captain Kodobatsu had Transitioned halfway across the system and matched acceleration with the derelict, at which point Danner had volunteered to take the ship's boat across, essentially ramming his way aboard, wrecking the boat, and his escape plan, in the process.
-Making his way to the tug's shattered bridge, he patched together emergency controls with spares he'd brought, and with Crunch's atmosphere licking at the hull Danner had righted the combination and guided it to a stable orbit.
+On the last such run, as they were returning to New Texas, a tug pushing an ore barge toward Crunch with a full load had been hulled by an uncharted rock swarm.
+It was a freak accident, impossible to plan against; the crew of three had been killed instantly and the stack, still boosting at five meters, had been thrown off course, threatening to impact the planet very near the second-largest settlement.
+After a brief discussion with his crew, Captain Kodobatsu had Transitioned halfway across the system to come near the derelict, at which point Danner had volunteered to take the ship's boat across, essentially ramming his way aboard, wrecking the boat, and his escape plan, in the process.
+Making his way inside the tug's shattered cabin, he patched together emergency controls with spares he'd brought, and with Crunch's atmosphere licking at the hull Danner had righted the combination and guided it to a stable orbit.